marco76/spriNGdemo/server/src/main/resources/documents/config-compression.md

 The Single Page Applications based on JavaScript frameworks tend to have a big size, they reach easily 2-3 MB for simple applications.
-More libraires you use more code you are sending to the web client.
+More libraries you use more code you are sending to the web client.

 This is not a big issue during the development but your remote